Yaqub Ali Sharif

-Yaqub Ali Sharif is a politician of Patuakhali District of Bangladesh, physician and former member of parliament for the Patuakhali-2 constituency in February 1996.
+Yaqub Ali Sharif is a politician of Patuakhali District of Bangladesh, physician and former member of parliament for the Patuakhali-2 constituency.

 Career

 Yaqub Ali Sharif was elected a member of parliament for Patuakhali-2 as a Bangladesh Nationalist Party candidate in the February 1996 Bangladeshi general election.
-He was an assistant professor in the Department of Radiology at PG Hospital and a professor at Sher-e-Bangla Medical College.
+He was a professor at Sher-e-Bangla Medical College.

 He established 'Dr. Yakub Sharif Degree College' in 1993 in Baga Union No.7 of Baufal Upazila in Patuakhali District.